-Tips for Finishing the Quarter Strong
+Sales Tips for Finishing Every Quarter Like Your Best Quarter

 “In the pitch deck and when presenting, start off strong.
 You are likely presenting to an audience of influencers and decision makers, most of whom have sat through dreadfully boring presentations before and are not expecting your presentation to be any different.”
 Gain more insight in impactful pitches by reading The Consulting Pitch: How to Sell & Close the Right Customers

-1. Don’t Just Push Product
+1. Don’t Just Push Your Product

 Identifying their problems and explaining how you can help will clinch the deal better than pushing products they don’t need.
 Think about Michael Scott from The Office, the moments he was a great salesman he always made it about the prospective client.
 He bonded and fostered relationships.
 He was a goof, sure, but a great closer!